 The disadvantage to proof-of-stake is that the rich keep on getting richer.
 The new face of finance thus seems to mirror the rampant inequality of the old financial system that crypto sought to replace.
 It’s a sacrifice that a lot of environmentally conscious crypto developers are more than willing to make.
 Bitcoin, as of March 2022, consumes around 204.50 terawatt-hours (TWh) per year, more than a country like Thailand and Poland, according to Alex de Vries, founder of Digiconomist, a site that tracks the energy consumption of cryptocurrencies.
 Right now, the average energy consumption of a single Bitcoin transaction is around 2165 kWh, which can power more than 1.4 million Visa transactions.

 Proof-of-stake is growing in popularity.
-Ethereum, Polkadot’s main rival, plans to move to a proof-of-stake chain in 2022.
-Rivals Algorand and Tezos already implement proof-of-stake chains.
+Ethereum, Polkadot’s main rival, moved to a proof-of-stake chain in 2022.
+Rivals Algorand and Tezos implement proof-of-stake chains as well.